Community GHG Emissions

 We make a million choices, every day, and they all add up to this big picture.
 So challenge yourself, and take one step at a time to reducing your carbon footprint!
 Here are some resources to help you understand your carbon footprint:

 - For households and residential community members, here's a link to the Oregon Carbon Footprint Calculator for Households (a partnership of the Oregon Department of Environmental Quality and the CoolClimate Network, a program of the University of California, Berkeley).
+The U.S. Department of Energy has very detailed home energy calculators that compare your home's energy usage to that of your neighbors while making recommendations on how to reduce your home energy usage.
+The Home Energy Saver Tool and U.S. EPA Energy Star Home Energy Yardstick are two very useful starting places on your journey to home energy efficiency!

 - For small businesses, here's a link to the Small Business Carbon Footprint Calculator from the CoolClimate Network.
+The U.S. Small Business Administration provides more detailed calculators for specific business needs that may also be of use.

 Keep Oregon Cool, the website of the Oregon Global Warming Commission, provides excellent information about climate change impacts, State emission reduction goals, and actions we can all take to reduce our contribution to climate change.